adeck/dominatrix/README.md

 - configuring hardware, and (of course)
 - entering a more conventional operating mode (in preparation for more traditional operating system operation).

 The bootloader itself is all assembly thus far, but once I've reverse-engineered the BIOS interrupt routines (which I'll do by copying the BIOS from 0xFFFF0000 --> 0xFFFFFFFF onto some free drive sectors and then disassembling) I'll be able to easily transition to C or C++.
-OTOH, I'll only see transitioning to an HLL as necessary IFF the bootloader starts to bloat to >2 KB.
+OTOH, I'll only see transitioning to an HLL as necessary IFF the bootloader starts to bloat to >2 KB, and since I like assembly well enough, it'll probably be at least a month before I care enough to make that happen.